 Coffee style

 Pergamino is still one of the few Rome addresses where manual brew is not a token extra.
-Recent trade coverage points to V60, AeroPress, syphon, and cold brew staying in the mix, while guest roasters currently named publicly include Lady Cafè, Campana, Le Piantagioni del Caffè, Gardelli, and A+ from Melbourne.
+V60, AeroPress, syphon, and cold brew stay in the mix, while guest roasters include Lady Cafè, Campana, Le Piantagioni del Caffè, Gardelli, and A+ from Melbourne.
 Espresso is the fast route, but the point of the place is choice: different origins, slower extractions, and beans worth asking about rather than one anonymous hopper.

 What people go for